AudioBible/KJV/README.md

 # THE TRUTH WILL OFFEND PEOPLE!
 CAN YOU HANDLE THE TRUTH?

+Since Adam and Eve bit the fruit of knowledge, we have to use knowledge in order to praise God with understanding!

+**PSALMS 47:7:** For God is the King of all the earth: sing ye praises with understanding.

 Will you be celebrating the Anti-Christ this Christmas?
 Worshipping "another spirit"?
 I know I won't be!
 If you are, then have fun!

 # audiobible find conspiracy